leovicio/webtorrent-app-remote/README.md

 TODO:
 -------------
-* Add torrent: Allow url with .torrent (fetch url from web and add it's buffer)
 * Create seed/torrent
 * Configure Tracker's when creating torrent
 * API using express and API using websocket (with auth)